Upload new images. The image library for this site will open in a new window.

 Open the video pane in this body section.
 Click in the video pane to embed a video.
 Click ? for step-by-step instructions.

 Remove the image from the media panel.
 This does not delete the image from the library.

 Undergraduate auditions for the 2023 application cycle will be held in person at the UD Amy E DuPont Music Building Wednesday, January 25-Friday, January 27.
 Applicants who cannot attend in person will have the option to submit a pre-recorded audition using an audition request form following completion of the application.

 Applicants must submit all materials by the following deadlines:

-Applicants who submit a pre-recorded video audition can expect to have an interview with faculty panel.
-Interviews for early action will take place virtually based on submission of the audition request form at the faculty’s availability.
+Applicants who submit a pre-recorded video audition can expect to have an interview with faculty.
+Interviews for early action will take place virtually based on the faculty panel’s availability.
 These are brief but valuable two-way conversations to learn about each applicant and their goals, but also as a place to ask questions and to learn more about the music major experience.